workhorsy/uncompress.js/README.md

 * For Zip it uses https://github.com/Stuk/jszip (MIT License)

 # Bugs
-* the entry should know the length before uncompressing
 * Add the most trivial example possible

 # Bugs and Corrections